 You could be asked for invoices, 1099’s and other ways you used to determine your income.
 Add up the invoices again and attach a tape of the numbers to the clipped invoices to show the agent.
 Add up all the deposits into your various accounts.
 If there is a difference, determine the cause of the difference.
 If you received outside gifts, you might bring a letter from the people giving you the gifts so that it is clear that this money is not income.
 There may be a difference between what you received from 1099 clients and what was deposited.
 You may have a check that was received in the following year although it was included on the 1099 for the year being audited.
 Show the agent how the difference was deposited the year after because it was received in that year.
 Also if you have shared accounts, sometimes spouses write each other checks that the IRS thinks are income.
 Bring a list of these and copies of the checks to show that these checks weren’t income but simply intra-family transfers.

 The IRS will ask for proof of different expenses.
-The bottom line is that you should have proof of purchase and proof of payment.
-This means that there is a receipt and either a check or a copy of the credit card statement you put it on.
+The bottom line is that you should have proof of purchase and proof of payment for each expense.
+This means that there is a receipt or invoice and either a check or a copy of the credit card statement you put it on for each expense.